cliffparnitzky/DomainRestrictedContent/README.md

 Contao Extension: DomainRestrictedContent
 =========================================

-Provides the possibility to show/gide content elements, articles and modules on sepcial domains.
+Provides the possibility to show articles, content elements and modules only on specific domains.

 Installation